 Current transit in Santa Fe County is being provided by the NCRTD, of which Santa Fe County is a member, as well as Santa Fe Trails operated by the City of Santa Fe.
-The Santa Fe Trails component comprises recent and anticipated service investments to improve Rail Runner connections, serve IAIA and the Santa Fe Community College, and provide new service along NM 14.
+Santa Fe Trails provides bus service to the Community College District and to improve Rail Runner connections, serve IAIA and the Santa Fe Community College, and provide new service along NM 14.
 Santa Fe Trails and the City have increased and expanded service to connect to the Rail Runner and to serve new areas within the City and County.
 These routes and investments are relying on funding through the County's portion of the Transit Gross Receipts Tax.
 This Transit GRT was passed during the General Election in November of 2008.